-When a soldier would die, Daniel would strip them of their clothing.
-The man would be buried naked.
-The dead man's clothing would be washed and given to a prisoner in need of clothing.
+When a soldier would die, Daniel would strip him of his clothing, and the man would be buried naked.
+The dead man's clothing would be washed in boiling water and given to a prisoner in need of clothing.
 Doing this job, Daniel watched the endless line of Filipino POWs on the road carrying their dead to be buried.
-Life for the Americans was bad.
-For the Filipinos, it was even worse.
+Life for the Americans was bad, but for the Filipinos it was even worse.
 Thirty to forty Americans died each day, but this was not even half the number of Filipinos who died everyday.

 One of the things that saddened Daniel was that he and the other POWs were becoming hardened to the deaths.
 The burial details were so common that as time went on none of the prisoners seem to pay attention to them.
 To Daniel, it seemed that this was because each man had to look out for his own survival.